asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Configuration-Reference.md

 # Configuration Reference

+## Configuration options

 All library configuration options are configured in the `appsettings.json`.
 The following is a detailed explanation of each configuration option.

 > Configuration options **MUST** be in a key called `Base64Converter` or the library will not find your settings!
 > {style="warning"}